Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Access government support

 The Canadian government has made additional funding available to help people who have contracted coronavirus and those whose income has been affected by the economic downturn.
-Support includes Employment Insurance (with priority for those who are ill) and the new Canada Emergency Response Benefit for workers who don’t qualify for EI and don’t have paid sick leave as well as other benefits.
+Support includes Employment Insurance (with priority for those who are ill) as well as the Canada Recovery Benefit, Canada Recovery Caregiving Benefit and Canada Recovery Sickness Benefit for workers who don’t qualify for EI and don’t have paid sick leave or other benefits.

 Consolidate your debt